-Bournemouth's Air Festival will celebrate its 13th year in 2020 and in that time has become the best-attended seaside airshow in the UK.
+2022 will be the 14th year of the Bournemouth Air Festival.
+Over that time it has become the best-attended seaside airshow in the UK.

 Bournemouth's first airshow, called the Bournemouth Air Festival, was held in August 2008.
 It has grown in size and popularity since then, rivalling traditional seaside airshows such as Eastbourne.

 Like Eastbourne's Airbourne, it is held from Thursday to Sunday along the seafront and offers sea-based events and static displays as well as military, historic and aerobatic air displays.
-There is sometimes (but not always) some kind of beach assault or air-sea rescue re-enactment, a lot of participation by all three armed services and some dusk or early evening flying.
+There used to be (but not so much recently) some kind of beach assault or air-sea rescue re-enactment, a lot of participation by all three armed services and some dusk or early evening flying.

 Bournemouth's sea front is seven miles long.
 The air displays can be seen from most points, including the pier and the balconies of sea front hotels but the best viewing is from the centre of the flying line, between Bournemouth and Boscombe piers, either at sea level or from above on a road called East Overcliff Drive.